 Here are a few options for getting your voice over demo reviewed:

+- Ask your peers in the voice acting industry if they can listen to your demo.
 While your peers may be a daunting group to turn to for support, their opinions will likely be the most constructive.
 This option is also free.

+- Ask your vocal coach to review your demo.
 Their feedback may be supremely insightful, especially if they have a strong casting or agency background.
 A good vocal coach will have their finger on the pulse of the industry and possess an aptitude for determining what sounds good and what doesn’t, and they’ll likely respond with a number of helpful tips for improving your demo, even if you already think it’s great.
 You can bet that you don’t want to send out demos that fail to meet contemporary standards, or ones that present a diluted, inaccurate representation of you and your vocal abilities.

+- Seek out voice over forums or online networking groups.
 This won’t cost you anything, and you may decide you want to participate in a thread devoted specifically for users reviewing other users’ demos.
 One downside is that not everyone who shares their opinion on these forums will be listening with the ears of a casting director or someone who genuinely wants to help you, but it’s never a bad idea to expand your online presence by connecting with your industry peers online.